 "I think what the problem was for me in other classes was that there was too much stress and pressure put on me to learn and do the homework.
 Due to me getting so stressed out about the homework, I wouldn’t do it because I was too stressed about it and then like a reaction I wouldn’t learn anything." — Megan L., student

-Staying focused on optimizing genuine learning (rather than on what students should be doing) allows you to work on the underlying problems that interfere with a student’s ability to learn.
-As Carol Dweck discusses in her book “Mindset: The New Psychology of Success”, a student with a fixed mindsetbelieves she is incapable of change, regardless of how hard she works.
+Staying focused on optimizing self-directed learning (rather than on what students should be doing) allows you to work on the underlying problems that interfere with a student’s ability to learn.
+As Carol Dweck discusses in her book “Mindset: The New Psychology of Success”,a student with a fixed mindset believes she is incapable of change, regardless of how hard she works.
 As a result, she may give up before even starting.
 Helping her attain a growth mindset — the belief that she is capable of effective effort — will allow her, in turn, to have successful experiences and build on that success.
 Changing a student’s mentality requires support from the teacher, which can be given in class or in individual meetings with the student outside of class.
-It is highly unlikely to occur while the student is doing homework alone.
+It is unlikely to occur while the student is doing homework alone.

 A student may also be too insecure or shy to ask for the help she needs to even be able to start the work.
 Cultivating a classroom culture where asking for help and peer tutoring are integrated into everyday experiences can make admitting a lack of understanding or making mistakes acceptable.
 Again, this is a function of the classroom experience, and not likely to occur by doing assigned homework alone.